ScriptedAlchemy/webpack-api-docs/CompilationHooks.md

 stillValidModule: new SyncHook(["module"]),
 ```

-This snippet shows the definition of the `succeedModule` hook within the `Compilation` class, allowing you to perform custom actions when a module has been successfully built.

 ### `compilation.hooks.stillValidModule`

-The `compilation.hooks.stillValidModule` is a [SyncHook](file:///Volumes/sandisk/lulu_dev/webpack/lib/javascript/JavascriptModulesPlugin.js#9%2C28-9%2C28) provided by the Webpack [Compilation](file:///Volumes/sandisk/lulu_dev/webpack/lib/javascript/JavascriptModulesPlugin.js#19%2C7-19%2C7) class.
+The `compilation.hooks.stillValidModule` is a [SyncHook](file:///Volumes/sandisk/lulu_dev/webpack/lib/Compilation.js#621%2C622-621%2C622) provided by the Webpack [Compilation](file:///Volumes/sandisk/lulu_dev/webpack/lib/Compilation.js#62%2C18-62%2C18) class.
 This hook is called when a module is still considered valid and does not need to be rebuilt.
 It allows you to run custom logic or perform actions when a module is deemed valid.

 ### How to Use It

-To use the `stillValidModule` hook, you need to tap into it using the [tap](file:///Volumes/sandisk/lulu_dev/webpack/lib/Compilation.md#76%2C46-76%2C46) method.
+To use the `stillValidModule` hook, you need to tap into it using the `tap` method.
 This is typically done within a Webpack plugin.

 ### Example